 For pusch-TimeDomainAllocationListForMultiPUSCH in pusch-Config, each PUSCH has a separate SLIV, mapping type and K2 given by extendedK2.
 The number of scheduled PUSCHs is signalled by the number of indicated SLIVs in the row of the pusch-TimeDomainAllocationListForMultiPUSCH signalled in DCI format 0_1.

-If a UE is configured with extendedK2 in pusch-TimeDomainAllocationListForMultiPUSCH in which one or more rows contain multiple SLIVs for PUSCH on a UL BWP of a serving cell, and the UE is indicated re-transmission of PUSCH by DCI format 0_1, where the PUSCH is correspond to a configured grant Type 1 or Type 2, the UE does not expect that the number of indicated SLIVs in the row of the pusch-TimeDomainAllocationListForMultiPUSCH by the DCI is more than one.
+If a UE is configured with extendedK2 in pusch-TimeDomainAllocationListForMultiPUSCH in which one or more rows contain multiple SLIVs for PUSCH on a UL BWP of a serving cell, and the UE is indicated re-transmission of PUSCH or activation/release by DCI format 0_1, where the PUSCH is correspond to a configured grant Type 1 or Type 2, the UE does not expect that the number of indicated SLIVs in the row of the pusch-TimeDomainAllocationListForMultiPUSCH by the DCI is more than one.